|Support||Help Desk, Phone & Knowledge Base|

 3rd Party Apps & Extensions

-As I mentioned in my Shopify & BigCommerce Review, your store will evolve and change over time.
+As I mentioned in my Shopify review, your store will evolve and change over time.
 Whatever platform you choose should not only have the feature set you need upfront, but also later on.
 Shopify solves that problem with a huge add-on app store.
-BigCommerce also has an app store but also has a huge amount of built-in functionality.

 Volusion doesn’t really have that expansion capability.
 They are certainly expanding the feature set, but there’s no strong app store or giant list of amazing features (see the blog as an example).
 Volusion has a feature set to start your store, but nothing to add on and adapt.
 There’s capability for developers to build on it, but again, that’s not optimal for a solo DIYer or even a small store that is choosing an all-inclusive platform specifically to avoid developer fees.